 Sex/Porn Addiction Recovery

 Like an alcoholic unable to stop drinking, sexual addicts are unable to stop their self-destructive sexual behavior.
-Family breakups, financial disaster, loss of jobs, and risk to life are the painful themes of their stories.
+Family breakups, financial disasters, loss of jobs, and risk to life are the painful themes of their stories.
 Sex addicts come from all walks of life – they may be ministers, physicians, homemakers, factory workers, salespersons, secretaries, clerks, accountants, therapists, dentists, politicians, or executives, to name just a few examples.
-Most were abused as children – sexually, physically, and/or emotionally.
-The majority grew up in families in which addiction already flourished, including alcoholism, compulsive eating, and compulsive gambling.
-Most grapple with other addictions as well, but they find sex addiction the most difficult to stop.
+Most were abused as children – sexually, physically, or emotionally.
+Most grew up in families where addiction flourished, including alcoholism, compulsive eating, and compulsive gambling.
+Most also grapple with other addictions, but they find sex addiction the most difficult to stop.
 Much hope nevertheless exists for these addicts and their families.
-Sex addicts have shown an ability to transform a life of self-destruction into a life of self-care, a life in chaos and despair into one of confidence and peace.
+Sex addicts have shown an ability to transform a life of self-destruction into a life of self-care, a life in chaos and despair, into one of confidence and peace.

-Sexual addiction is defined as any sexually related, compulsive behavior which interferes with normal living and causes severe stress on family, friends, loved ones, and one’s work environment.
+Sexual addiction is defined as any sexually related, compulsive behavior which interferes with everyday living and causes severe stress on family, friends, loved ones, and one’s work environment.
 Sexual addiction has been called sexual dependency and sexual compulsivity.
 By any name, it is a compulsive behavior that completely dominates the addict’s life.
 Sexual addicts make sex a priority more important than family, friends, and work.
-Sex becomes the organizing principle of addict’s lives.
-They are willing to sacrifice what they cherish most in order to preserve and continue their unhealthy behavior.
+Sex becomes the organizing principle of addicts’ lives.
+They are willing to sacrifice what they cherish most to preserve and continue their unhealthy behavior.